-- 6.1 To act as the designated officer for Public Interest Disclosure. - 6.2 to carry out legal procedures necessary to implementing any matters delegated to the Partnership Officers. - 6.3 to sign missives and other conveyancing documents and to sign notices and orders in connection with compulsory purchase orders. - 6.5 to engage private legal firms or engage counsel when appropriate and it is in Sestran's interest. - 6.6 to start, defend and appear in any legal or tribunal proceedings or any inquiry when appropriate and it is in Sestran's interest. - 6.7 to settle any action or claim against Sestran up to the level of £1,000.
-This power to be exercised in consultation with the Treasurer. - 7.
-Partnership Operational Contingency Plan - 7.1 To assign operational and procedural responsibilities to appropriate staff levels, in the event of absence at a senior level.
+- 6.1 The Legal Advisor may on instruction from [the Partnership Director]: - 6.1(a) carry out legal procedures necessary to implementing any matters delegated to the Partnership Officers. - 6.1(b) sign missives and other conveyancing documents and to sign notices and orders in connection with compulsory purchase orders. - 6.2 The Partnership Director may instruct the Legal Advisor to: - 6.2(a) engage private legal firms or engage counsel when appropriate and it is in Sestran's interest. - 6.2(b) start, defend and appear in any legal or tribunal proceedings or any inquiry when appropriate and it is in Sestran's interest, where there has been clear instruction from the Partnership Director. - 6.2(c) settle any action or claim against Sestran up to the level of £5,000.
+This power to be exercised in consultation with the Treasurer.